Wednesday, December 3, 2025

 The crashed meteor is the final area of the game, and it's really bizarre.
 It looks like the inside of a massive creature, and some of the platforms look like teeth.
 It also contains red super-phazon that damages Samus even with her new suit.

 In the last room, Metroid Prime lurks.
-It's all balled up in a web, and resembles a demonic face.
 This is the most powerful Metroid in existence, made that way by exposure to massive amounts of Phazon.
 After it uncurls, we can see that it looks a bit like a giant spider.

 On a personal note, when I was a kid I "designed" Metroid IV in a notebook, and the final boss of that game was a highly-evolved Metroid that resembled a giant spider.
 I should find that notebook eventually, it probably had some good ideas in it.
-This battle has great music, which is almost needless to say at this point.

 Much like the Ridley fight before it, the finale of this game is pretty easy at first and gets more difficult as time goes by.
 Like so many of the late-game foes, this boss changes his weakness with increasing regularity as the fight goes on.
 Lots of weapon switching is needed.

 Of course, the final boss has another form after that: this bizarre jellyfish-like apparition.
 This is another tricky battle since a lot of Metroids spawn in the room to mess things up.
 Power Bombs are key for taking them out.
 For this boss, we get what might be the best battle tune in the game.
-It's certainly the most memorable final boss tune in the whole series.

 It pulls off the dark suit Spider-Man 3 style, leaving her with the Gravity Suit.
 How that works, I have no idea.
 I guess the dark armor was just a coating.
+We'll never wear the Phazon Suit again in this series, which is unfortunate because it's the best suit out of all of them IMO.
+That's because the Phazon Suit goes on to become a body for Dark Samus, the villain of the next couple of games.

 Credits roll, letting us know who is responsible for this.
 Retro Studios deserves a huge round of applause for this game.